isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-10-post-surviving-the-japanese-occupation-war-and-its-legacies.md

 #### **A New Exhibition Opens**

 The Former Ford Factory – as the building is officially known − was gazetted as a national monument on 15 February 2006, following its conversion into a World War II exhibition space by its custodian, the National Archives of Singapore (NAS).
-Memories at Old Ford Factory (MOFF), as the gallery was called, operated for a decade until it closed in February 2016 for a major revamp.
+Memories at Old Ford Factory (MOFF) operated for a decade until it closed in February 2016 for a major revamp.

-Now, after a year-long refurbishment, the exhibition reopens as “Surviving the Japanese Occupation: War and its Legacies”, featuring refreshed content and a new focus.
-The subtitle highlights a new area of focus for the exhibition by looking at the impact of the war and the Occupation years, including the immediate and longer-term legacies of this period on Singapore and the region.
+Now, after a year-long refurbishment, the MOFF reopens as the Former Ford Factory, featuring refreshed content and a new focus.
+The exhibition highlights a new area of focus by looking at the impact of the war and the Occupation years, including the immediate and longer-term legacies of this period on Singapore and the region.

 Back in 1981, seeing the dearth of written records left behind by the Japanese administration during the three-and-a-half years it occupied Singapore, the NAS, under its then Director Lily Tan, “embarked on a project to collect oral recordings and to look for documents, photographs and all kinds of paraphernalia related to the war and the Occupation”.[^1]